cognitivefactory/interactive-clustering-comparative-study/5_relevance_study/README.md

 ## Implementation

 1. Get previous results of convergence, and choose some iterations to analyze.
-2. Perform manuel business relevance annotation.
+2. Perform manual business relevance annotation.
 3. Compute linguistic analysis, then perform semi-assisted business relevance annotation.
 4. Call large language model to resume topics in clusters, then perform assisted business relevance annotation.
 5. Compare each methods.

+All these steps are implemented in `Python`, and can be run within `Jupyter Notebooks`.

 ## Installation and Execution